bmmpxf/QGIS-Documentation/source/docs/training_manual/foreword/foreword.rst

   at office@linfiniti.com and we will advise you if what you intend doing is acceptable.
-* If you publish this work under a self publishing site such as http:://lulu.com we request that you donate the profits to the QGIS project.
+* If you publish this work under a self publishing site such as http://lulu.com we request that you donate the profits to the QGIS project.
-* You may not commercialise this work, except with the expressed permission of the authors.
-To be clear, by commercialisation we mean that you may not sell for profit, create commercial derivative works (e.g. selling content for use as articles in a magazine).
+* You may not commercialize this work, except with the expressed permission of the authors.
+To be clear, by commercialization we mean that you may not sell for profit, create commercial derivative works (e.g. selling content for use as articles in a magazine).
 The exception to this is if all the profits are given to the QGIS project.
 You may (and we encourage you to do so) use this